Intro

 Origins

 All animals with leopard spotting patterns come from the same ancient Chinese ancestors who made their way to western Europe through the years.
-The Tiger Horse of ancient Iberia shared the smooth gaits, brilliant colored coats & bloodlines with the Spanish Jennet.
-These animals were well liked for colonization of the new world and by the mid 16th century breeding centers were established in both south & central America.
+Tiger Horses of ancient Iberia shared the smooth gaits, brilliant colored coats and bloodlines with the Spanish Jennet.
+These animals were found useful for colonization of the new world and by the mid 16th century breeding centers were established in both South and Central America.

-The native people in the Americas immediately took a liking to the spotted coats and hardiness of the Tiger horses and they quickly spread and were developed by a number of tribes including the Nez Perce who have become famous for their spotted ponies.
+The native people in the Americas immediately took a liking to the spotted coats and hardiness of Tiger horses and they quickly spread.
+Developed by a number of tribes, including the Nez Perce who have become famous for their spotted ponies.

 In 1938 a registry was established for spotted animals and breeding programs were established to preserve their coloration.
-Unfortunately Arabian, Thoroughbred & Quarter Horses were used – all of which bear dominant genetics that effectively wiped out many of the Tiger characteristics.
-Luckily small pockets of original bloodlines remained – mainly in the Pacific northwest of the US and in Canada.
+Unfortunately Arabian, Thoroughbred and Quarter Horses were used – all of which bear dominant genetics that effectively wiped out many of the Tiger characteristics.
+Luckily, small pockets of original bloodlines remained – mainly in the Pacific northwest of the US and Canada.

-In 1991 some genetic research was carried out on gaited appaloosas & by 1994 the Tiger Horse Association was formed to preserve these animals and an attempt has been made to re-create original bloodlines.
+In 1991 some genetic research was carried out on gaited appaloosas and by 1994 the Tiger Horse Association was formed to preserve these animals in an attempt to re-create original bloodlines.

 Features